ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   methods to pipeline computations
 *   methods to handle exceptions

-The `CompletionStage` interface doesn’t contain methods for stage creation nor stage status checking nor stage completion.
+The `CompletionStage` interface doesn`t contain methods for stage creation nor stage status checking nor stage completion.
 This functionality is delegated to `CompletionStage` implementations - mainly to the `CompletableFuture` class.

 ### Methods to pipeline computations